Sagrada Família surrounded by trees and visitors in Barcelona

 Where Prices Are Inflated (And How to Avoid Them)

-The restaurants directly on La Rambla, the Barceloneta beachfront strip, and immediately outside La Boqueria charge 30–50% more than the same quality two streets away.
-The rule is simple: walk one block in any direction from a major tourist attraction and the prices drop, the quality goes up, and the service improves.
+The restaurants directly on La Rambla, the Barceloneta beachfront strip, and immediately outside La Boqueria often charge noticeably more than similar places a few streets away.
+The rule is simple: walk one block in any direction from a major tourist attraction and compare menus before sitting down.
 We had a genuinely excellent dinner in Eixample — proper Catalan food, good wine — for €38 for two people.
 The restaurant a 2-minute walk from La Boqueria was charging €28 per person for a similar meal.

 Transport Costs